FREVA-CLINT/freva-deployment/README.md

 conda create -c conda-forge -n freva-deployment -c conda-forge pip conda ansible
 ```

-## Option 3: Creating a local installation of ansible (without root access)
+### Option 3: Creating a local installation of ansible (without admin rights)
-If ansible is not available on your system and/or you don't have sufficient rights to install it you can install it
+If ansible is not available on your system and/or you don't have sufficient rights to install it, you can install it
 you can still install it via the `install_ansible` command:

 ```bash